 Each morning, during my time with God, I feel ready for the day; ready for “battle”.
-However, as the day goes on and difficulties set in, bad news comes and fear sets in, I don’t feel as strong or as ready to face life’s troubles or even the work set before me.
+However, as the day goes on and difficulties set in, bad news comes, and fear sets in, I don’t feel as strong or as ready to face life’s troubles or even the work set before me.

 I know that we have all faced fears at one time or another.
 We aren’t the only ones.
 We know that Peter has faced it, too! (more on that in a bit)

-The phrase “oh ye of little faith” “oh you of little faith”, depending on the translation you are using, appears four times in the King James Bible and the English Standard Version, but what does it mean for someone to be of “little faith?”
+The phrase “oh ye of little faith” and “oh you of little faith”, depending on the translation you are using, appears four times in the King James Bible and the English Standard Version, but what does it mean for someone to be of “little faith?”
 If we examine these references, God’s Word will define it for us.

 We start by looking at the following verses: